western-wyoming-software-development/mockup-project/README.md

 - After you complete your PRD and make your final commit, merge the working branch into the main branch.
 First, checkout main.
 Then, run `git merge your_branches_name`.
 This should work without a hitch, but read the terminal's output if anything goes wrong!
 Merging branches can get tricky really fast, and you will want to be careful you don't overwrite anything important.

 - Finally, Replace the instructions in this README with your name and date of submission, as well as a quick overview of what and where your changes made to the PRD are.
-This final commit on the main branch will be how we know when you are ready for your assignment to be graded.
+This final commit on the main branch will be how we know when you finished your assignment.
+Remember to submit the assignment on Canvas with a message to let us know you are ready for your project to be graded.

 ## Conclusion
 <img style="width:255px;height:255px;" src="https://www.glueops.dev/wp-content/uploads/2024/01/GlueOps-Logo-Icon-Thicker-FonTrimt-scaled.webp" alt="glueops logo">
 <a href=https://www.glueops.dev/>GlueOps</a> provides a full GitOps-driven workflow for deploying applications in production and nonprod environments.
-We are very fortunate to have @venkatamutyala and @fernandoataoldotcom from GlueOps help us build this project.
+We are very fortunate to have <a href=https://github.com/venkatamutyala/>Venkata Mutyala</a> and <a href=https://github.com/fernandoataoldotcom>Fernando Rodriguez</a> from GlueOps help us build this project.
 Hopefully, this assignment is a special treat because it is based on what these experts think beginners should know.